 “This powerful technology is so often used for business or entertainment—which of course we love to see and support—but promoting social good is where we see it make a lifechanging impact.
 D-ID has a long track record of leveraging its technology to help worthy causes such as combatting domestic violence, raising awareness of sex trafficking, and numerous education and advocacy efforts,” said Gil Perry, co-founder and CEO of D-ID.
 “Working with this collaboration perfectly fits our strategy of using AI to make the world better and more connected.”

-The complete solution currently runs on Lenovo’s ThinkPad x12 detachable PC, which offers an ideal union of power and portability.
+The complete solution currently runs on Lenovo’s ThinkPad X12 detachable tablet, which offers an ideal union of power and portability.
 The detachable form factor helps the device mount readily on a variety of surfaces—from kitchen tables to wheelchairs—and integrate IrisBond’s eye-tracking hardware and software.
 Here, IrisBond used their Hiru camera, which works across platforms and under different conditions to precisely track eye movement.
 Lenovo is also developing more personalized AI models to facilitate communication.

 “We’ve been working with SMF for a few years to help disrupt the assistive tech landscape and give people greater agency and independence,” said Eduardo Jauregui Torrecilla, CEO of IrisBond.
 “We have a history of hands-on support and development for people with ALS, cerebral palsy, and countless conditions where the eye is our greatest tool to communicate—and AI is transforming what’s possible in extraordinary ways.”